-You’ll find the charming ambiance of the City of Lights everywhere, from the historic streets of Montmartre to cozy cafes.
+You will find the charming ambiance of the City of Lights everywhere, from the historic streets of Montmartre to cozy cafes in and around Paris’ best places to visit.
 Christmas concerts, Midnight Mass, boutique stores, and elaborate confections are the order of the day in Paris in winter.

-Highlights: Christmas markets • Cozy bistros • Old-fashioned hot chocolate • Ice-skating • Christmas concerts • Eiffel Tower • Louvre Museum
+Winter Highlights: Christmas markets • Cozy bistros • Old-fashioned hot chocolate • Ice skating • Christmas concerts • Eiffel Tower • Louvre Museum

 Combine the rich and hearty traditions of French culinary mastery with historic architecture dating back to ancient Rome in Lyon.
 The Festival of Lights illuminates the cold nights to bring a vibrant glow to the buildings, streets, and squares.

-From the Musee des Beaux-Arts to the cobblestone streets of Old Town, gourmet restaurants that demonstrate culinary arts to grand lifestyle wrapped in simple pleasures, Lyon is a feast in winter.
+From the Musee des Beaux-Arts to the cobblestone streets of Old Town, gourmet restaurants that demonstrate culinary art to grand lifestyle wrapped in simple pleasures, Lyon is a feast in winter.

-Highlights: Festival of Lights • Haute-cuisine • Michelin-starred restaurants • Cooking classes • Roman ruins • Musee des Beaux-Arts
+Winter Highlights: Festival of Lights • Haute cuisine • Michelin-starred restaurants • Cooking classes • Roman ruins • Musee des Beaux-Arts

-This historical region of Alsace immerses you in a winter wonderland, where storybook villages turn childhood dreams into reality.
+This historical region, one of France’s best places to visit, immerses you in a winter wonderland, where storybook villages turn childhood dreams into reality.